OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 **Content versus metadata**

 Many of the tools we recommend can protect the contents of your communications, but not the fact that you communicated at all.
-Even if your phone company isn't surveillance the contents of a phone call, their records will show all the numbers you called, whether the other party answered, and how long you stayed on the line.
+Even if your phone company isn't surveilling the contents of a phone call, their records will show all the numbers you called, whether the other party answered, and how long you stayed on the line.
 If you make calls over a service like WhatsApp, your phone history will still show that the call was made.

 Most secure communications channels do not protect against metadata surveillance, so make note of these constraints in your documentation.

 Similarly, any file on your computer has a bunch of metadata attached to it: the date and time it was created, the time it was last modified, size, and filename.
 And depending on the software that created a the metadata might include the name of the person who created it, or the company the software was licensed to.
-EXIF data attached to digital images often includes the type of camera the image was captured with.
+EXIF data attached to digital images often includes the type of camera the image was captured with, or even the GPS coordinates of the device at the time the photo was taken.
+In 2012, Vice [outed the location of then-billionaire-in-hiding, John McAfee](https://www.wired.com/2012/12/oops-did-vice-just-give-away-john-mcafees-location-with-this-photo/) by posting a photo online: the journalist's iPhone 4 automatically tagged the photo with the phone's GPS data.

+The tools section below includes a number of resources for scrubbing files of metadata.

 **First Contact**